What is Pretexting? How does Pretexting work? [2024 Updated]

 • Use strong passwords and encryption

-Difference between Phishing and Pretexting
+Differences between Phishing and Pretexting

 FAQs

-About what is pretexting.
+About what is pretexting

-1: What is pretexting in information security?
+1. What is pretexting in information security?

 Pretexting is a form of social engineering attack in which the intruder tries to trick the target into divulging confidential information or taking a specific action that will help the attacker.
 To earn the target’s trust and persuade them to divulge the necessary data or carry out the necessary action, the threat actor fabricates a pretext or false scenario.

-2: What is pretexting in cyber attack?
+2. What is pretexting in cyber attacks?

 Pretexting is a type of social engineering method being utilized in cyber-attacks to trick people into disclosing private information or taking specific actions that are advantageous to the intruder.

-3: What is an example of pretexting?
+3. What is an example of pretexting?

-CEO Fraud is a pretty famous example of pretexting.
+CEO fraud is a pretty famous example of pretexting.

-4: Why is pretexting used?
+4. Why is pretexting used?

-5: Is pretexting illegal?
+5. Is pretexting illegal?

 Wrapping Up

-Call us at +91-9513805401 to know more about the upcoming batches at Craw Security.
+Call us at +91-9513805401 to learn more about the upcoming batches at Craw Security.

 Leave a Reply